-A social auditing committee will be established with the participation of community and the stakeholders of the area.
-An awareness session will be conducted to select social auditing committee about the project interventions and their responsible in the project implementation.
-In addition, the Safeguards Specialist of ASMP will periodically monitor the effectiveness implementation ASMP.
+A social auditing committee will be established with the participation of the community and the stakeholders of the area.
+An awareness session will be conducted to select social auditing committees about the project interventions and they are responsible for the project implementation.
+In addition, the Safeguards Specialist of ASMP will periodically monitor the effectiveness of implementation of ASMP.